serraedoardo/Process-Run-Time/README.md

 **Process Run Time Monitoring Script:**

-This Python script allows you to monitor the run time of any process on a Windows system.
+This Python script allows you to monitor the total run time of any process on a Windows system.

 **1.)
 File Renaming:**